Charlotte tops Duke 31-28 for 1st win over Power 5 team

 THE TAKEAWAY

-Duke: This is a devastating loss for the Blue Devils, who are coming off a tough season last year with only two wins.
-Duke failed to get much pressure on Reynolds, who was allowed to pick apart the Blue Devils secondary.
+Duke: Duke failed to get much pressure on Reynolds, who was allowed to pick apart the Blue Devils secondary.
 However, Duke can really lean on Durant going forward as he was nearly unstoppable at times and had scoring runs of 59, 53 and 5 yards.
 “Baller.
 Stud.
 Unbelievable player,” Healy said of Duke’s senior running back.

-Charlotte: The 49ers have found themselves a wide receiver in DuBose, who had just eight catches while playing for Miles College.
-He had a huge 56-yard touchdown in the first quarter to get the 49ers on the board and another score in the fourth quarter.
-And Reynolds proved that he’s a winner, repeatedly leading the 49ers back with a refuse-to-lose attitude.
+Charlotte: Reynolds proved that he’s a winner, repeatedly leading the 49ers back with a refuse-to-lose attitude.
+He was 9 of 10 for 161 yards and two TD passes on the 49ers’ final two drives.
+He also ran for a touchdown earlier in the game.

 INJURIES